OpenBB-finance/OpenBB/CONTRIBUTING.md

 #### OpenBB Style Guide

 The style guide is a reverse dictionary for argument names, where a brief definition is mapped to an OpenBB recommended argument name and type.
 When helpful a code snippet example is added below.
-Following this guide will help keep naming consistency and improve API users experience.
+Following this guide will help keep argument naming consistent and improve API users experience.

 Style guide structure:
 ```